A Tutorial on Thompson Sampling: Alternative Approaches

+In each of the three examples of this section, TS fails to explore in any reasonably intelligent manner. \citet{russo2018IDS} propose an alternative algorithm -- information-directed sampling -- that samples actions in a manner that minimizes the information ratio, and this addresses the shortcomings of TS in these examples.
+It is worth mentioning, however, that despite possible advantages, information-directed sampling requires more complex computations and may not be practical across the range of applications for which TS is well-suited.

-\subsection{Alternative Approaches}
+\section{Alternative Approaches}

-Much of the the work on multi-armed bandit problems has focused on problems with a finite number of independent arms, like Example \ref{ex:beta-bernoulli} in this paper.
-For such problems, the Gittins index theorem \cite{gittins1979dynamic} characterizes a Bayes optimal policy, which exactly maximizes expected cumulative discounted reward.
-Computing this policy requires solving an optimal stopping problem for each period and arm, and is much more demanding than Thompson sampling.
-For more complicated problems, the Gittins index theorem fails to hold, and computing an optimal policy is typically infeasible.
-A thorough treatment of Gittins indices is provided in \cite{gittins2011multi}.
+Much of the the work on multi-armed bandit problems has focused on problems with a finite number of independent actions, like the beta-Bernoulli bandit of Example \ref{ex:beta-bernoulli}.
+For such problems, for the objective of maximizing expected discounted reward, the Gittins index theorem \citep{gittins1979dynamic} characterizes an optimal strategy.
+This strategy can be implemented via solving a dynamic program for action in each period, as explained in \citep{katehakis1987bandit}, but this is computationally onerous relative to TS.
+For more complicated problems, the Gittins index theorem fails to hold, and computing optimal actions is typically infeasible.
+A thorough treatment of Gittins indices is provided in \citep{gittins2011multi}.

-Upper-confidence bound (UCB) algorithms offer another approach to efficient exploration.
-As the name suggests, these algorithms maintain upper-confidence bounds, representing the largest mean-reward an arm could plausibly generate given past observations.
-The algorithm then selects the action with the highest upper-confidence bound.
-At a high level, these algorithms are similar to Thompson sampling, in that they continue sampling all promising arms while gradually discarding those that under-perform.
-A more formal link between the two approaches is established in \cite{russo2014learning}.
-UCB algorithms have been proposed for a variety of problems, including bandit problems with independent arms \cite{lai1985asymptotically, auer2002finite, KL-UCB2013, kaufmann2012bayesian}, bandit problems with linearly parameterized arms \cite{dani2008stochastic, rusmevichientong2010linearly}, bandits with continuous action spaces and smooth reward functions \cite{kleinberg2008multi, bubeck2011xarmed, srinivas2012information}, and exploration in reinforcement learning \cite{jaksch2010near}.
+Upper-confidence-bound algorithms, as discussed in Section \ref{se:regret}, offer another approach to efficient exploration.
+At a high level, these algorithms are similar to TS, in that they continue sampling all promising actions while gradually discarding those that underperform.
+Section \ref{se:regret} also discusses a more formal relation between the two approaches, as originally established in \citep{russo2014learning}.
+UCB algorithms have been proposed for a variety of problems, including bandit problems with independent actions \citep{lai1985asymptotically, auer2002finite, KL-UCB2013, kaufmann2012bayesian}, linear bandit problems \citep{dani2008stochastic, rusmevichientong2010linearly}, bandits with continuous action spaces and smooth reward functions \citep{kleinberg2008multi, bubeck2011xarmed, srinivas2012information}, and exploration in reinforcement learning \citep{jaksch2010near}.
+As discussed, for example, in \citep{russo2014learning,OsbandRLDM2017,osband2017posterior}, the design of upper-confidence bounds that simultaneously accommodate both statistical and computational efficiency often poses a challenge, leading to use of UCB algorithms that sacrifice statistical efficiency relative to TS.